Towards Data Freedom: ETL Pipelines

 No matter which way you slice it, these are painful to build and maintain.
 A host of very similar and repetitive problems tend to arise:

-‘My upload is broken because an input contained unexpected null values my transform was supposed to catch but for some reason didn’t ‘
+“My upload is broken because an input contained unexpected null values my transform was supposed to catch but didn’t.”

 ...and the list goes on.

-We listened to our customers and turns out the biggest needs for them in any sort of tooling that helps with ETL is:
+We listened to customers, and the biggest needs in ETL tooling are:

 By giving users access to this suite of tools, we believe that the big data landscape is going to change positively and forever.
 Check us out to learn more and if this sounds useful to your team, send us a message: let’s build together.